Geriatric Care for Cats & Dogs

 Diligent care from our vets can help extend your pet's life and good health as they age, so it's essential that they attend regularly scheduled routine exams, even if they seem healthy.

-Our veterinarians are here to help geriatric pets in the Suffolk County area achieve ideal health by identifying and treating emerging health issues early, and providing proactive treatment while we can still effectively and easily manage them.
+Our veterinarians are here to help geriatric pets in the Deer Park area achieve ideal health by identifying and treating emerging health issues early, and providing proactive treatment while we can still effectively and easily manage them.

 Thanks to better veterinary care and improved dietary options, our companion cats and dogs are living much longer today than they have in the past.